Introduction to Rover¶

 Ground Control Station¶

-The (free and open source) Mission Planner is required if you’re going to be loading new versions of Rover onto the autopilot controller, and for first-time tuning and calibration.
-It runs on a PC and can also be used for planning missions.
+The free and open source Mission Planner is recommended at least for loading the firmware and setting up the vehicle.
+It runs on a Windows PC and can also be used for planning missions.

 This wiki exclusively uses Mission Planner as the reference GCS.